 Australian Spiders

-Some Australian spiders are poisonous, and some bites can, at least in theory, be deadly.
+Some Australian spiders are poisonous (actually, venomous would be the correct term).
+Some spider bites can, at least in theory, be deadly.
+The emphasis here is on "in theory"!

-It's only natural that you should want to know more about Australian venomous spiders before visiting the Australian Outback.
+But hey, the horror stories are many, the myths have been floating around for a long time, I think it's only natural that you should want to know more about the venomous Australian spiders before visiting the Australian Outback.

-This page contains everything you need to know about our poisonous spiders.
+This page contains everything you need to know about our spiders.

 Australian Spiders - The Redback Spider